The problem

 Buttons

-Primary, secondary, and icon variations, plus a custom “notes” button that appears on every post.
+Primary, secondary, and icon variations, plus a custom “notes” button that appears on every post (until we split the note count).

 Avatar